jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

 Building JASP under windows is most temperamental but should pose no large problems.
 Besides the above described GitHub repositories, you will need to install the following preliminaries to build JASP on Windows, later on described in more detail:

 - [Qt 5.15](https://www.qt.io/download) Download the Open Source version from (https://www.qt.io/download).
-- [Visual Studio 2017](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=15) Download the community version.
-(Going to https://www.visualstudio.com/downloads/ only gives you 2019...)
+- [Visual Studio 2019](https://www.visualstudio.com/downloads/) Download the community version
 - [R Tools 3.5](https://cran.r-project.org/bin/windows/Rtools/Rtools35.exe) Download from (https://cran.r-project.org/bin/windows/Rtools/Rtools35.exe)

 Besides installing and cloning the software above, one needs to make some kits in Qt Creator to be able to build JASP and separately JASP-R-Interface.